Nikhillawale07/Hospital-Management-System/README.md

  administrators.
  • Utilized JDBC for seamless database connectivity and performed CRUD operations on MySQL for data storage and retrieval.
- • Technologies Used: Java, Java Swing, JDBC, MySQ
+ • Technologies Used: Java, Java Swing, JDBC, MySQL